OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/agent.md

 ## Docker container example

-This example shows hows to run the Tentacle Agent for an instance named `Tentacle` when using either the official [Tentacle container](/docs/installation/octopus-in-container/octopus-tentacle-container.md) or a custom Docker container.
+This example shows hows to run the Tentacle Agent for an instance named `Tentacle` when running in a custom Docker container.
+This is also how the official [Tentacle container](/docs/installation/octopus-in-container/octopus-tentacle-container.md) is launched too.

 ```text
 tentacle agent --instance Tentacle --noninteractive
 ```

-:::warning
+:::hint
-When launching a Tentacle in a container using `docker run` **without** an interactive terminal attached (e.g. with the `-it` parameter), the `--noninteractive` parameter is required, otherwise the Tentacle host would exit immediately after starting.
+The `--noninteractive` parameter is required when running in a container, otherwise the Tentacle host would exit immediately after starting.
 :::